marshallpeter/Predicting-flight-delays-/README.md

  No Yes

 # Model results
-Despite training the model on only 1% of the total 'Combined_Flights_2022', the model accuracy from the confusion matrix was 53%.
+Despite training the model on only 1% of the total 'Combined_Flights_2022', the model accuracy from the confusion matrix was 62.5% when tested on a small sample from the Testing dataset.
 Other Classification matrics like 'Recall' & 'Precision' can also be calculated from the confusion matrix to assess the overall model performance.

 <img width="926" height="356" alt="image" src="https://github.com/user-attachments/assets/f0af5f89-ac12-4e68-8735-32465b02fbaa" />